pgchamberlin/chintz/README.md

 ### Why "element" rather than "component"

 The word "component" suggests a complete abstraction which maps to a templateable front end view, whereas within this spec there is no assumption that any given element will have a view.
 An element may just represent a set of CSS dependencies, or a set of fonts.
 So a component may be made up of many elements, and an element may represent a component.
+It is unfortunate that this may create confusion with the concept of an element in HTML, but I haven't thought of a better name yet.